Jorge Roeder: Early life

 Roeder was born in Lima, Peru and at 14 took cello and electric bass lessons.
 At 16, he went to Russia to further his study of the cello for a few months.
 At 18, he took up the double bass.
 In 2001, he was appointed assistant principal bassist for the Lima Philharmonic and Opera orchestras.

-As a fixture on the local rock scene, his first professional recording job was as bassist for the Lima heavy metal band, Ni Voz ni Voto, on their self-titled debut album released in 2000.
+As a fixture on the local rock scene, his first professional recording job was as bassist for the Lima heavy metal band, Ni Voz Ni Voto, on their self-titled debut album released in 2000.
 Roeder met trumpeter/educator Gabriel Alegría, and performed with him at the 2002 IAJE Conference.
 There he was noticed by Ken Schaphorst, chair of jazz studies at Boston's New England Conservatory, and was invited to audition for the school.

 In 2002, Roeder was given a scholarship to the New England Conservatory of Music to study jazz.
 Upon completion of his degree in 2005, he stayed in Boston two more years, before he moved to Brooklyn, New York and took gigs in the city's jazz scene.

 Musical collaborations

-In New York, Roeder got together with both guitarist Julian Lage and pianist Shai Maestro, and began long-standing recording and performing relationships with both.
+In New York, Roeder got together with artists such as guitarist Julian Lage and pianist Shai Maestro, and began long-standing recording and performing relationships with both.

 Roeder's style of playing gelled in that group context.
 "When we’re about to do a set we all get together backstage.
 Julian will say something like ‘Let’s keep the idea of patience in our heads, and hold it as much as you can.’
 And we'll really try to keep that concept in mind.
 We’re playing the same music, but it comes out different every time with the help of one word," he told the Boston Globe.

 In 2005, Roeder's first jazz recording was on the Before The Storm album from Dan Tepfer.
 The following year, he appeared on trombonist Michael Dessen's Lineal album, and then again he played with Tepfer on Oxygen, released in 2009.

 In 2010, Roeder was nominated for a Best Contemporary Jazz Album Grammy, as a bandmember of the Julian Lage Group and his work on the group's Sounding Point.

 Over the years, Roeder played with various bandleaders including trombonist Ryan Keberle, vocalist Thana Alexa, vibraphonist Gary Burton, guitarist Nels Cline, saxophonist John Zorn, vocalist Sofia Rei, pianist and accordionist Carmen Staaf, guitarist Brad Shepik, saxophonist Dan Blake, vocalist Ulita Knaus, among others.